-2. Side Cornrow Braids
+2. Cornrow Side Braid

 Why not add a unique touch to your braids with side cornrows?
 This style can be used to create the ‘faux-undercut’ look.
-However, if you want to take it to the next level, try pairing side cornrows with other braids.
+However, if you want to take it to the next level, try pairing side cornrows with other braided hairstyles.
 A standout combination is Dutch braids with side cornrows.
 You can even add some contrasting cornrows at the crown of your head.
 Whatever you decide, this is a fun and versatile style to try.
-It’s excellent for emphasising the bone structure of your face, too, as it brings out cheekbones and frames the temples.
+It’s excellent for emphasizing the bone structure of your face, too, as it brings out cheekbones and frames the temples.

 3. Two Cornrow Braids

 One of the most iconic cornrow looks is two statement braids.
-This style is created by braiding underhand, close to the scalp and at an angle, sweeping the hair back from the face into two plaits.
+This style is created by braiding underhand, close to the scalp, and at an angle, sweeping the hair back from the face into two plaits.
 A fresh update on the classic style is to have your hair braided asymmetrically to wrap around your head.
-This off-centre look feels young and playful and takes your hairstyle up a notch.
+This off-center look feels young and playful and takes your hairstyle up a notch.
 It’s subtle enough to wear to work or school but is unusual enough to still attract attention – and compliments.

 4. Cornrow Braids with Natural Hair